 Standards Current Improved Living space ≥ 4.5sqm per resident, including shared facilities ≥ 6sqm per resident, not including shared facilities apore 1 JN Occupancy per room No maximum beds per room. ≤ 10 beds per room.
 Use of single deck bed only, with 1m spacing between beds 020 Toilets ≥ 1 set of toilet, bathroom, sink and urinal: 15 beds ≥ 1 set of toilet, bathroom and sink to 5 beds Sick bay and isolation facility ≥ 1 sick bay bed per 1,000 bed spaces.
 Additional isolation spaces (to be stood up if needed) at 19 beds per 1,000 bed spaces. ≥ 15 sick bay beds per 1,000 bed spaces.
-Additional isolation spaces (to be stood up if needed) at 10 beds per 1,000 bed spaces More equires employers to allow ers to receive levy waiver relocation and transfer of and rebate announced by conditions for the waiver of foreig the Government on 26 May 202 ccept two conditions:
+Additional isolation spaces (to be stood up if needed) at 10 beds per 1,000 bed spaces More equires employers to allow ers to receive levy waiver relocation and transfer of and rebate As part of the conditions for the waiver of foreign workers levy and rebate announced by the Government on 26 May 2020, the MOM will require employers to accept two conditions: